Wadworth Brewery

 Wadworth is a brewery company founded in 1875 in Devizes, Wiltshire, England, best known for their 6X beer brand.

 History

 Wadworth & Co. was founded in 1875 when Henry Wadworth purchased the Northgate Brewery in Devizes.
-It was not long before they exceeded their capacity at the Northgate Brewery and in 1885 they moved premises to a new facility close to their original site.
-Since then, the brewer has been a major influence on the economy of Devizes and a major provider of ale in the south of England.
+It was not long before they exceeded the capacity of that brewery, and in 1885 they moved premises to a new tower brewery close to their original site.

-The present Northgate Brewery is a tower brewery opened in 1885.
+The Northgate Brewery closed in 2023 and was replaced by a new brewery at Folly Road, on the northeastern outskirts of Devizes.
+Plans were submitted in 2025 to redevelop the Northgate site for housing.

 Beers

 While 6X is the brewer's best known beer, the company also produce other beers, including several seasonal ales.